JLPT

 A: No, we do not.
 We do not have the capacity for it since the university's exam period is also in December.

-Yes, but you will need to provide a attending physician statement in English or Japanese.
+A: Yes, but you will need to provide a attending physician statement in English or Japanese.
 The deadline for requesting special testing facilities is identical to the regular application deadline.
+You can request this via email.

 Any questions?